|9-28.010||Foundational Principles of Corporate Prosecution|

 - the nature and seriousness of the offense, including the risk of harm to the public, and applicable policies and priorities, if any, governing the prosecution of corporations for particular categories of crime (see JM 9-28.400);

-- the pervasiveness of wrongdoing within the corporation, including the complicity in, or the condoning of, the wrongdoing by corporate management (see JM 9-28.500);
+- the pervasiveness of wrongdoing within the corporation, including the complicity in, or the condoning of, the wrongdoing by individuals in corporate management (see JM 9-28.500);

-- the corporation's history of similar misconduct, including prior criminal, civil, and regulatory enforcement actions against it (see JM 9-28.600);
+- the corporation’s history of similar misconduct, including prior criminal, civil, and regulatory enforcement actions against it, both domestically and internationally (see JM 9-28.600);

-- the existence and effectiveness of the corporation's pre-existing compliance program (see JM 9-28.800);
+- the adequacy and effectiveness of the corporation’s compliance program at the time of the offense, as well as at the time of a charging decision (see JM 9-28.800);

-- the corporation's remedial actions, including any efforts to implement an effective corporate compliance program or to improve an existing one, to replace responsible management, to discipline or terminate wrongdoers, to pay restitution, and to cooperate with the relevant government agencies (see JM 9-28.1000);
+- the corporation’s remedial actions, including, but not limited to, any efforts to implement an adequate and effective corporate compliance program or to improve an existing one, to replace responsible management, to discipline or terminate wrongdoers, to execute financial compensation measures that punish wrongdoing, or to pay restitution (see JM 9-28.1000);

 - collateral consequences, including whether there is disproportionate harm to shareholders, pension holders, employees, and others not proven personally culpable, as well as impact on the public arising from the prosecution (see JM 9-28.1100);

-- the adequacy of remedies such as civil or regulatory enforcement actions (see JM 9-28.1200); and
+- the adequacy of remedies such as civil or regulatory enforcement actions, domestically or internationally, including remedies resulting from the corporation’s cooperation with relevant government agencies (see JM 9-28.1200);

-- the adequacy of the prosecution of individuals responsible for the corporation's malfeasance (see JM 9-28.1300)
+- the adequacy of the prosecution of individuals responsible for the corporation’s misconduct (see JM 9-28.1300); and

 9-28.400 - Special Policy Concerns